HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/dxclient_artifact_types/livesync.md

 -   **Required options for LiveSync Push Theme**

-    Use this attribute to specify the Theme System Name (or Theme Title) of the theme created under DX server:
+    Use this attribute to specify the Theme System Name of the theme created under DX server:

     ```shell
     -themeName <value>